kovidgoyal/calibre/manual/polish.rst

 .. _polish_api:

-API Documentation for the ebook editing tools
+API documentation for the e-book editing tools
 ===============================================

 The ebook editing tools consist of a